rehakp/shim-review/README.md

 *******************************************************************************
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?
 *******************************************************************************
 For the AOS system to be loadable even before Windows boots, we have been utilizing the GRUB2 bootloader, and to satisfy requirements of modern architectures with Secure Boot enabled, we have found Shim as the loader of choice for us.
-As almost none of our customers are technically skilled persons, everything has to be designed this way.
+As almost none of our customers are technically skilled people, everything has to be designed this way.
 Thus we are not distributing MOK Manager and the Fallback to prevent MOK management because we don't want our customers to mess with their preconfigured system and we want to make things as simple as they can be, i.e. if the Shim does not verify our kernel signed by our EV key, it does not bother the user with MOKs, allowing us to get clear feedback on what has happened and to take the computer for service.
-Considering AOS Manager, SHIM's role is even more evident as it has to be part of AOS installations performed by staff of commercial subjects, thus our Shim gets to the subject's customers.
+Considering AOS Manager, Shim's role is even more evident as it has to be part of AOS installations performed by staff of commercial subjects, thus our Shim gets to the subject's customers.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?
 *******************************************************************************
-Because Shim signs GRUB and we have specific requirements on how the GRUB should look like and behave for our blind and visually impaired customers (i.e. to allow capturing certain keyboard keys even while playing a tune, creating menu items enhanced by help messages etc.) We supply a patch set that can be reviewed.
-We simply cannot adopt anybody else's GRUB.
+We have specific requirements on how GRUB2 should look like and behave for our blind and visually impaired customers (i.e. to allow capturing certain keyboard keys even while playing a tune, creating menu items enhanced by help messages etc.).
+We are supplying a patch set as well as a build procedure script that can be reviewed.
+We simply cannot adopt anybody else's GRUB2.

+Our GRUB2 needs to be verifiable and only a custom Shim can make it possible.

 *******************************************************************************
 ### Who is the primary contact for security updates, etc.?